mascaldotfr/CoRT/warstatus/README.md

   don't use it), performance and storage doesn't matter (it currently runs on 1CPU/512MB RAM/10G SSD VPS!)
-- A web server that is able to serve static files and where CORS is enabled (see https://enable-cors.org/server.html), unless you serve CoRT and this "API endpoint" (*ahem*) on the same domain
+- A web server that is able to serve static files and where CORS is enabled (see https://enable-cors.org/server.html), **unless** you serve CoRT and this "API endpoint" (*ahem*) on the same domain

 ## Deployment

-1. Put `warstatus.py` in some place on your server that is accessible to your web server
+While it's very flexible, if you serve the API and the website in the same place it's recommended to put the whole repository in a place accessible by your webserver.
+It's easier to update and anyway the API doesn't deal with sensitive content (credentials etc.).

-2. Ensure that you have some place that is reachable by your web server that can be written by the user that will execute `warstatus.py`
+1. Put this directory in some place on your server.
+Ensure that place can be written by the user that will execute `warstatus.py` and can be accessed by your webserver.
+You can change the various `outfile` variables in `warstatus.py` to make it a different place.
-3. Log in as this user, then edit their crontab:
+2. Log in as this user, then edit their crontab:
 	```
 	crontab -e
 	```
-4. Add the following line:
+3. Add the following line:
 	```
 	* * * * * /where/is/warstatus.py
 	```
-5. Modify `js/api_url.js` with your own urls
+4. Modify `js/api_url.js` with your own urls

 That's it.